uw-cmg/MAST-ML/README.md

   style.
 Those are being written separately by a grad student in our group

 _Original code 4/12/17 pulled from the DBTT Skunkworks project._

+## Project standards kinda:

+* Wrap lines to 100 chars
+* `Pylint` to check code style

+## Max & Luke things to do and random ideas:

+* Write classification routines
+* Speed up the grid search hyperparameter thing
+* Improve RST and docstring documentation
+* Use a DOM manipulation module instead of concatenating strings for HTML
+* Add a parent to singlefit and multiclass, for splits etc that all "tests" (regression or classification) need.
+* Fix the folder/file/cwd problem.
+(Everything should be in one subdir per run.)
+* Refactor old code
+* Add more unit tests
+* Add running mode that generates no external files (print errors instead of logging them; show plots instead of saving them)
+  * Could use /tmp instead with a http.server run at the end
+* If we are going to keep using a global `dict`, then why does any function take any arguments?
+  Maybe we could have every major piece work directly from the global `dict`...
+* Serve the http documentation somewhere so users don't have to build it from .rst themseleves
+* Standardize/abstract the image generation, so user only needs to specify the image type and location once.
+* Conf files are parsed by configobj package, which we are only use a small part of.
+  Perhaps it can make our lives easier if we use more of its features?
+* Make it so if the conf file doesn't use `generate_feature_learning_curve` the parameters don't need to be specified.